tighten/ziggy/CONTRIBUTING.md

 If you need any help with this please don't hesitate to ask.

-> :warning: If your filesystem uses CRLF instead of LF you will run into some issues when running the tests,
-> make sure you run `git config --global core.autocrlf input` prior to cloning the repository
+> If your filesystem uses `CRLF` instead of `LF` line endings (e.g. Windows) you may see errors related to that when running tests.
+To fix this you can run `git config --global core.autocrlf input` to configure Git to preserve the line endings from the repository when cloning.
+You may have to clone this repository again.

 ## Requirements